influxdata/docs-v2/content/influxdb/v2.0/api-guide/client-libraries/nodejs/install.md

 ## Install dependencies

-The JavaScript client library contains two packages.
+The JavaScript client library contains two packages: `@influxdata/influxdb-client` and `@influxdata/influxdb-client-apis`.
 Add both as dependencies of your project.

 1. Open a new terminal window and install  `@influxdata/influxdb-client` for querying and writing data: